KILTprotocol/web3-login-demo/README.md

 In order to run this recipe you need:

-1. an on-chain DID
+1. An on-chain DID
-  * this DID is used so that the user knows who they are talking to
+  * This DID is used so that the user knows the parties to whom they talk
-2. domain linkage credential
+2. Domain linkage credential
-  * bind your DID to a specific Domain
+  * Bind your DID to a specific domain
-  * This prevents Man in the Middle attacks
+  * This prevents Man-in-the-Middle attacks
 3. A CType you want to request from the user
-  * In this example we use the EMail CType but you could use any CType you want
+  * In this example, we use the email CType, but you could use any CType you want

 ## Setup